 Output: The smallest distance between two points in the given array.

-As a pre-processing step, input array is sorted according to x coordinates.
+As a pre-processing step, the input array is sorted according to x coordinates.

 1) Find the middle point in the sorted array, we can take P[n/2] as middle point.